revjet-qa/wdio-cucumber-steps/CONTRIBUTING.md

 ### Test

 Bug fixes and features **should have tests**.
-Look at other tests to see how they should be structured.
+Look at [other tests](https://github.com/revjet-qa/wdio-cucumber-steps/tree/master/test) to see how they should be structured.

-This project makes use of code linting and e2e tests to make sure we don't break anything.
-Before you submit your pull request make sure you pass all the tests - they can be executed locally or remotely using Travis CI.
-Remote tests run is triggered by each pull request.
+This project makes use of code linting, unit and e2e tests to make sure we don't break anything.
+Before you submit your pull request make sure you pass all the tests - they can be executed locally or remotely using Travis CI:

+- To code linting locally use: `npm run lint`
+- Run all unit tests locally with: `npm run mocha`
+- Run all e2e tests locally with: `npm run cucumber`
+- To run all tests together locally launch: `npm test`

+Anyway, all tests run is triggered by each pull request.

 ### Push